aralab-unr/multi-actor-critic-ddpg-with-aubo/README.md

 ```
 The best policy will be generated in the directory `/tmp/newlog` (OR the log directory you specify).

-To begin training using the GA_her+ddpg parameters generated from the python script `ga.py`
+To begin training (command-line arguments can be passed to run train.py on specific parameter values)
 ```
 python3 train.py --polyak_value=0.924 --gamma_value=0.949 --q_learning=0.001 --pi_learning=0.001 --random_epsilon=0.584 --noise_epsilon=0.232
 ```